yuriChechetkin/CashiTest/README.md

 - Followed SOLID principle
 - Can be compiled to Web and Desktop if needed

-💡 Tests covered all of the layers - business logic, repositories, mappers and viewmodels using `Turbine` and `Mokkery` as crossplatform test frameworks
+💡 Tests covered all of the layers - business logic, repositories, mappers and viewmodels using `kotlin.test`, `Turbine` and `Mokkery` as crossplatform test frameworks

 ---